mixxxdj/manual/source/hardware/controllers/vestax_vci_300.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Higher output gain level and headphone volume level when supplying power with the optional power adaptor.
--  *Important Note:* Optional power supply DC-7 must be used in order to get the boost on the headphones and Master output.
+-  *Important Note:* Optional power supply DC-7 must be used in order to get the boost on the headphones and main output.
 Without the power supply the MKII will perform just like the original
    VCI-300.
 Also, using the DC-7 on the original VCI-300 will do nothing.

 Optional Vestax Digital Fader (not included)